eyshella/frac_brownian/readme.md

 1. NodeJS version 12.16.3 or upper
 2. npm version 6.14.4 or upper
+3. Python version 3.8.3 or upper
-3. Windows 7 or upper
+4. Windows 7 or upper

 ## Setting up environment